Throwing tantrums, chatting up check-in staff and err, putting on weight - Skyscanner's frequent flyers reveal their top tips for bagging an upgrade.

 8. Get sad

 If you get desperate, resort to emotional blackmail.
-Tika Larasati, Market Development Manager, Indonesia advises: “Tears of a drama queen can work, either out of sympathy or to get you away from the other passengers.
+Tika Larasati, Marketing Manager, advises: “Tears of a drama queen can work, either out of sympathy or to get you away from the other passengers.
 I guess when your hamster dies, it won’t work.”

 9. Be nice

 Kindness pays, so pay it forward with interest and you could be in first class in the blink of a smile.
 Serial upgrader Andrew Phillips, Technical Manager, Data Acquisition & Reporting recounts:

 “Flying to the US a few years ago, I boarded the plane late (as usual) and there was an old chap sitting down in my seat.
 The stewardess (who I’d chatted to on the way in) was nearby and heard the guy saying he just wanted to sit next to his wife.
 I told her I didn’t mind sitting in his seat (it was the row behind I think) and off she went... only to return five minutes later.
 She asked me to follow her…all the way up to business class!”

 10. Dress up

 And no, we don’t mean turning up at Stansted as the Blues Brothers.
 Leave the tracksuit at home and dress as if you’ve just been browsing the FT in the exec lounge - either full-on formal or business casual (pink herringbone shirt, beige chinos, tan brogues) does the job.
 Having gained a business class upgrade with her boyfriend to South Africa, Recruitment Assistant Fiona Morrison advises ‘looking good, wearing your Sunday best and smiling’.

 11. Use your charms